 Banana is another excellent food for babies as they are loaded with potassium and sweet.
 It is so creamy and it is light on baby’s little tummy.

 Muskmelons are juicy and soft, hence its an ideal fruit for babies.
 This muskmelon puree is loaded with antioxidants and fiber which helps to prevent digestion issues and constipation in babies.

 Papaya is a juicy and nutritious food for babies.
 This papaya puree tastes good even plain, but if your baby prefers to combine them with apples or banana after introducing each fruit separately.

 7. Prunes Puree (6 Months+) :

 Prunes are filled with fiber and fights against constipation.
 This prunes puree can be served plain or add it to baby cereals or baby porridge.

 8. Kiwi Puree (8 Months+) :

-The Vitamin C rich kiwis are acidic and its not as great as the first food for babies.
-This kiwi puree is a great way to introduce kiwi to babies, its also very easy to make as it requires no cooking.
+The Vitamin C rich kiwis are acidic, and it is not as good as the first food for babies.
+This kiwi puree is a great way to introduce kiwi to babies; it’s also effortless to make as it requires no cooking.